About Historic Occoneechee Speedway Trail

 The Occoneechee Speedway Trail is a walking trail through natural and cultural history.
 The original track was a half-mile horse track built by Julian S. Carr for Occoneechee Farms.
 It was later expanded and used by NASCAR.
 This 44-acre site was placed on the National Register of Historic Places in May 2002.
 Four miles of trail take you along the banks of the Eno River where you’ll walk around the only surviving dirt speedway from NASCAR’s inaugural 1949 season.
 The 1-mile oval Occoneechee/Orange Speedway was active from 1948-68, attracting the best stock car drivers and thousands of spectators.
 Today this unique outdoor site allows for a diverse range of activities and is enjoyed by individual hikers, joggers, and other sports enthusiasts.

-In recent years and continuing today, a volunteer group named the Historic Speedway Group (HSG) works tirelessly to help maintain the grounds and preserve the legacy of the Occoneechee-Orange Speedway: a site integral to the histories of NASCAR and Hillsborough.
-To learn more about HSG, please visit their website at http://www.historicspeedwaygroup.org/.
+In recent years, a volunteer group named the Historic Speedway Group (HSG) worked to help maintain the grounds and preserve the legacy of the Occoneechee-Orange Speedway: a site integral to the histories of NASCAR and Hillsborough.

 Best Seasons to Experience